What have the Monarch Butterfly designs to do with the law of attraction?

 Guess what, the flower patches lining the classroom windows were dedicated to?
 Of course a study project monitoring the life cycle of Monarch Butterflies.

-Milkweed bushes were scattered throughout the beds to attract these beautiful winged insects.
-In New Zealand milk weed is commonly known as swan plants in reference to the swan neck-like bending of the leaves.
-On this delightful morning Monarch caterpillars with their eye catching markings in black, yellow and white proved the students’ intention successful.
+For this reason, milkweed bushes pushed through throughout the beds to attract these beautiful winged insects.
+In New Zealand, milkweed commonly goes by the name swan plant in reference to the swan neck-like bending of the leaves.
+On this delightful morning Monarch caterpillars with their eye-catching markings in black, yellow, and white proved the students’ intention altogether successful.

 Testing the possibilities of the smartphone camera I was able to capture different morphing stages.
-Follow up visits over the next fortnight allowed to capture caterpillars and their hook like meditative stage before cocooning.
-The fully cocooned chrysalises changed their colors over the next 14 days from a bright apple green to a very dark brownish green.
+Follow-up visits over the next fortnight allowed to capture caterpillars and their hook-like meditative stage before cocooning.
+The fully cocooned chrysalises changed their colors over the next 14 days from bright apple green to a very dark brownish green.
 An unmistakable sign that the time was closing for the butterfly to hatch.

 This short clip shows a freshly hatched Monarch Butterfly stretching his wings.